Star Gazing Room

 Each of our shows will familiarize you with the constellations, planets, and bright deep sky objects currently visible, as well as any exciting upcoming celestial events.
 The remainder of each show will focus on a specific topic, including such possibilities as the star lore of different cultures, discoveries in solar physics, planetary exploration, the search for exoplanets, galaxies and cosmology, or the discoveries of recent and current space science missions.

-Tickets are $6 (adults) and $4 (children 12 and under), and must be purchased in advance.
+Tickets must be purchased in advance.
 Each Friday evening will consist of two shows, 6:00 PM and 7:30 PM.
 Please make sure to purchase your tickets ahead of time, as we can not sell tickets the night of the show, and the shows usually sell out far in advance.
 Continue to our Public Show page to purchase tickets.
 Please arrive 10 minutes early for your show so that we may check you in.

-School and Private Shows: In addition to public evenings, we are also providing programs for both visiting school and youth groups and private groups during the academic semester.
+In addition to public evenings, we are also providing programs for both visiting school and youth groups and private groups during the academic semester.
 School/youth shows include Summer Camps, book your camp shows now!
 Scheduling and pricing for these shows can be found on the corresponding pages.
-Click on the appropriate link found on the right side of this page.

 When visiting the planetarium, there are a few reminders we'd like to provide before your visit.
 For our teachers and chaperones, please review these with your students beforehand.
 As planetarium visitors, we kindly ask the following of you and your group: